1. What is New Hampshire Foreign LLC Registration?

 Step 1: Confirm your LLC is active and in good standing

-Before filing for New Hampshire foreign LLC registration, your LLC must be active and in good standing in its formation jurisdiction.
+Before filing for New Hampshire Foreign LLC registration, your LLC must be active and in good standing in its your home state.
 New Hampshire will not approve registration for an LLC that is administratively dissolved or not compliant in its home state.

 Step 2: Obtain a Certificate of Good Standing from your home state